ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 config.ui.poweredBy.position: 'inside'
 ```

-To customize the logo offset use following settings:
+To customize the logo offset use the following settings:

 ```json
 config.ui.poweredBy.verticalOffset: 10,